 No. Policy title Ashdown Forest

 - Quantity and type of development SAC SPA

+DP1 Sustainable development A1 A1

-DP1 Sustainable economic development D2 A4
+DP2 Sustainable economic development D2 A4

-DP2 Town centre development D2 A4
+DP3 Town centre development D2 A4

-DP3 Village and Neighbourhood Centre development В В
+DP4 Village and Neighbourhood Centre development В В

-DP4 Housing D2 D2
+DP5 Housing D2 D2

-DP5 General principles for Strategic Development at Burgess Hill A1 A1
+DP6 General principles for strategic development at Burgess Hill A1 A1

-DP6 Strategic allocation to the east of Burgess Hill at Kings Way D2 A4
+DP7 Strategic allocation to the east of Burgess Hill at Kings Way D2 A4

-DP7 Strategic allocation to the north and northwest of Burgess Hill D2 A4
+DP8 Strategic allocation to the north and northwest of Burgess Hill D2 A4

 - Development in the countryside SAC SPA

-DP8 Protection and enhancement of countryside A1 A1
+DP9 Protection and enhancement of countryside A1 A1

-DP9 Preventing coalescence A1 A1
+DP10 Preventing coalescence A1 A1

-DP10 Sustainable rural development and the rural economy A1 A1
+DP11 Sustainable rural development and the rural economy A1 A1

-DP11 New homes in the countryside A1 A1
+DP12 New homes in the countryside A1 A1

-DP12 High Weald Area of Outstanding Natural Beauty A3 A3
+DP13 High Weald Area of Outstanding Natural Beauty A3 A3

-DP13 Ashdown Forest SAC and SPA A4 A4
+DP14 Ashdown Forest SPA A4 A4

-DP14 South Downs National Park A2 A2
+DP15 South Downs National Park A2 A2

-DP15 Setting of the South Downs National Park A3 A3
+DP16 Setting of the South Downs National Park A3 A3

-DP16 Sustainable tourism A1 A1
+DP17 Sustainable tourism A1 A1

 - Delivery of infrastructure SAC SPA

-DP17 Securing infrastructure A1 A1
+DP18 Securing infrastructure A1 A1

-DP18 Transport A1 A1
+DP19 Transport A1 A1

-DP19 Rights of Way A1 A1
+DP20 Rights of Way and other recreational routes A1 A1

-DP20 Communication infrastructure A1 A1
+DP21 Communication infrastructure A1 A1

-DP21 Leisure and cultural activities and facilities A1 A1
+DP22 Leisure and cultural facilities and activities A1 A1

-DP22 Community facilities and local services A1 A1
+DP23 Community facilities and local services A1 A1

 - Nature and quality of development - design SAC SPA

-DP23 Character and design A1 A1
+DP24 Character and design A1 A1

-DP24 Space standards A1 A1
+DP25 Space standards A1 A1

-DP25 Accessibility A1 A1
+DP26 Accessibility A1 A1

-DP26 Noise, air and light pollution A3 A3
+DP27 Noise, air and light pollution A3 A3

 - Nature and quality of development - housing SAC SPA

-DP27 Housing mix A1 A1
+DP28 Housing mix A1 A1

-DP28 Affordable housing A1 A1
+DP29 Affordable housing A1 A1

-DP29 Rural exception sites A1 A1
+DP30 Rural exception sites A1 A1

-DP30 Gypsy and travellers A1 A1
+DP31 Gypsy, travellers and travelling showpeople A1 A1

 - Nature and quality of development - historic envt.
 SAC SPA

-DP31 Listed Buildings and other buildings of merit A3 A3
+DP32 Listed Buildings and other buildings of merit A3 A3

-DP32 Conservation Areas A3 A3
+DP33 Conservation Areas A3 A3

-DP33 Historic Parks and Gardens A3 A3
+DP34 Historic Parks and Gardens A3 A3

-DP34 Archaeological sites A3 A3
+DP35 Archaeological sites and heritage assets A3 A3

 - Nature and quality of development - natural resources SAC SPA

-DP35 Biodiversity A3 A3
+DP36 Biodiversity A3 A3

-DP36 Green infrastructure A1 A1
+DP37 Green infrastructure A1 A1

-DP37 Sustainable resources A3 A3
+DP38 Sustainable resources A3 A3

-DP38 Renewable energy in new developments A3 A3
+DP39 Renewable energy in new developments A3 A3

-DP39 Renewable energy schemes A3 A3
+DP40 Renewable energy schemes A3 A3

-DP40 Flood risk A3 A3
+DP41 Flood risk and drainage A3 A3

-DP41 Water infrastructure and the water environment A3 A3
+DP42 Water infrastructure and the water environment A3 A3